-Always consult a medical doctor or patient care specialist before using aminophylline injections.
+Always consult a medical doctor or patient care specialist before using aminophylline.

 Indications and Usage